+EOS RP is designed by Canon to give the market a smaller and cheaper version of EOS R, which makes it really desirable due to its set of alluring features.

+[late]

-“It doesn’t come with Canon’s prestigious Dual Pixel AF system and has cropped 4K videos,” said Summers, “but comparing it to the original Canon EOS M50, you’ll get a considerable number of updates and improvements depending on how you would use the camera.”
+“The 4K is cropped and limited to the primitive contrast detect system,” said Summers, “but comparing it to the original Canon EOS M50, you’ll get a considerable number of updates and improvements depending on how you would use the camera.”

 Accordion to Summers, it has a very limited difference if you would just look at the hardware of EOS M50 and EOS M50 Mark II, especially when it comes to the 24.1MP APS-C sensor of both cams.
 Hence, the same burst shooting speed and ISO.
 The notable Dual Pixel CMOS AF feature of Canon however in EOS M50 Mark II doesn’t cover the 4K videos which leave you the traditional contrast-detect option.

 Nonetheless, the other sections of EOS M50 Mark II’s software come with great improvements which will benefit vloggers and other content creators.
 Besides being equipped with better autofocus both in photos and videos, it is an effective tool for vertical video recording.
 It is even capable of a YouTube live-streaming function which is very ideal for vloggers.
 All in all, given the hardware it adopted from EOS M50 and the new add-ons, EOS M50 Mark II can be considered as a well-priced mirrorless unit worth considering if you need an on-the-go mirrorless camera.

+4. Canon EOS RP Mirrorless Camera

+EOS RP is designed by Canon to give the market a smaller and cheaper version of EOS R, which makes it really desirable due to its set of alluring features.